librato/taxonomy/Part2/traditional/free_open/monoliths/system/shinken.md

 ### Scaling Model
-Shinken is architected internally to be much more modular than Nagios, and although some of these components can't be distributed (eg the Arbiter and Broker daemons), the components that classicly represent scaling challanges to Nagios' design can be horizontally scaled.
+Shinken is architected internally to be much more modular than Nagios, and although some of these components can't be distributed (eg the Arbiter and Broker daemons), the components that classicly represent scaling challenges to Nagios' design can be horizontally scaled.
 See: http://shinken.readthedocs.io/en/latest/09_architecture/the-shinken-architecture.html for detailed scaling info.